Twr29/dbpy1.0-man/README.md

 How to use Sqlpy on the server:
 1. Clone or Download ZIP all files in this repository.
-2. If Download ZIP then extract unzip Sqlpy1.0-master.zip.
+2. If Download ZIP then extract unzip dbpy1.0-man-master.zip.
 3. Sqlpy1.0-master / cd.
 4. chmod + x install.sh.
 To change permissions so that the terminal can be executed.
 5. run ./install.sh (This is used to install the required package except mysql-server, the database can use mysql-server or mariadb-server).
 6. If the installation is successfull, then Sqlpy can be run.
-7. run python sqlpy.py to start Sqlpy.
+7. run python dbpy1.0-man.py to start Dbpy-man.

 The menu in Sqlpy:
 1. Show Databases (to display all databases in mysql-server).